Corporate plan 2023 / 2028 (2025 / 26 refresh)

 - Help create thousands of new jobs for the people of Swansea, aiming to provide high quality and secure employment.

-- Secure a major new tenant for the Debenhams unit in the Quadrant Shopping Centre, securing the use of this unit for the future.
+- Secure major new tenants for the Debenhams unit in the Quadrant Shopping Centre, securing the use of this unit for the future.

 Transform the city and county's infrastructure to support a strong and resilient economy by focusing on key developments and enhancing key assets, specifically: